haberdashPI/bistable/plans.md

 # What we've learned
-Looks like we can get reasonable bistability it's just that what counts as "two streams" needs to be redefined.

-verify that the 12st is actually "working"

-Figure out a reasonable definition based on bandwidth relative to that of the original stimulus
+looks like we should be able to record the ratios

+the next step is to actually run my simulation, I will start with the frequency alone because I can do a very short run (200 hours) and validate the approach.

 # Plans:

-## store continuous ratio result
-so we can vary the threshold after running the simulations

 ## run both new freq and new cortical, scale interaction

-cut them down so they both fit within ~1600 hours
+- [X] cut them down so they both fit within ~1600 hours
+- [ ] make it possible to have multiple parameter runs at once??
+- [ ] test the freq run

 ## more tests:
 * it's probably worth just plotting build-up